 You want your stylist to use high-quality glue that is safe to use on your eyes.

 For most women, sensitivity to smell is higher during pregnancy.
 They become more conscious of chemicals and other things.

 The lash studio where you are getting your treatment must be well-ventilated.

 Often, it is due to the lack of ventilation that most women are unable to stand the smell of the glue.
 If you are not getting enough air circulation, talk to your lash technician about it.

 #3 Do a Patch Test

-Although allergic reactions to eyelash extensions are uncommon, it is recommended that a patch test should be done for mothers to be and people that are new to the synthetic lashes extensions world.
+Although allergic reactions to eyelash extensions are uncommon, it is recommended that a patch test should be done for mothers-to-be and people that are new to the synthetic lash extensions world.
 This is to know if you would develop a reaction to the adhesive used to apply eyelash extensions.

 Patch tests are very important for expectant mothers even if they have never had any issues before.
 You are unlikely to develop an allergy during pregnancy if you formerly do not have a history of one, however still important to conduct a patch test before the application.

 It is rather difficult to treat allergies during pregnancy because of the restriction of medical solutions that you can utilize while pregnant.

 So what is a patch test?